-In-person volunteering is limited due to COVID-19.
-We typically have an "open door" policy, which continues, but with restrictions for health and safety..
+We typically have an "open door" policy, which continues, but may encounter periodic restrictions due to health and safety concerns.
 Despite this, we encourage all families to engage with program staff through telephone calls, virtual meetings, and other virtual volunteer opportunities when in-person volunteering is not possible.
 Speak with your Center Director or center staff for more information on volunteer opportunities.